JohanDevl/Export_Trakt_4_Letterboxd/README.md

 For detailed documentation on the GitHub Actions workflow, see [GITHUB_ACTIONS.md](docs/GITHUB_ACTIONS.md).

+### Automatic Version Tagging

+This project implements automatic version tagging when Pull Requests are merged into the main branch.
+The system:

+- Automatically increments version numbers
+- Creates Git tags for each merged PR
+- Generates GitHub Releases with notes from PR descriptions
+- Triggers the Docker image build workflow

+For more information on how this works, see [AUTO_TAGGING.md](docs/AUTO_TAGGING.md).

 ### Testing the GitHub Actions Workflow

 To test the GitHub Actions workflow locally or trigger it on GitHub: